Gwenllian Morgan: Career

 Morgan was very prominent in public life in her town and its area, especially with regard to education.
-She became the first woman in Wales to be elected to a municipal council, and the first woman in Wales to be a mayor, from 1910 to 1911 in Brecon.
+She became the first woman in Wales to be elected to a municipal council, in 1907, and the first woman in Wales to be a mayor, from 1910 to 1911 in Brecon, electing her sister Nellie as mayoress.
 In 1912, over 900 women raised the money for the Liverpool artist Isaac Cooke to paint a full portrait of her.
-The painting recorded that she was the first woman mayor and that she was the "Coronation Mayor".
+The painting recorded that she was the first woman mayor and that she was the "Coronation Mayor", in reference to the Coronation of George V and Queen Mary.
+The portrait is now in the collection of Brecon Town Council and hangs in the Guildhall there.

 Morgan was interested in literature and contributed articles to Old Wales.
 A monthly magazine of antiquities for Wales and the Borders, edited by W. R. Williams of Talybont-on-Usk.
 Morgan was an admirer of the work of the metaphysical poet Henry Vaughan, who had lived near Brecon.
 She collaborated with Louise Imogen Guiney on a volume of Vaughan's work, with biographical sketch and historical notes, but these two died before finishing the job and it was taken over by Dr. F. E. Hutchinson.
 Hutchinson published a comprehensive book about Vaughan based on their work in 1947.

+Morgan's work in the international temperance movement was highly praised.
+She had become involved due to her friendship with Lady Constance Battersea as Lucy Cohen in Lady de Rothschild and her Daughters, writes, 'Miss Morgan, now over eighty, wrote to me that she owed everything to Lady Battersea, who had opened her mind to the larger interests of life outside her little town, had given her books to read, helped her in her studies, and brought her into contact with politicians and literary men.'

-Morgan was honoured with an honorary MA degree from the University of Wales in 1925.
+Morgan was granted an honorary MA degree by the University of Wales in 1925.
 She died on 7 November 1939 in Brecon.

+Legacy

+The "Shining a light on Gwenllian Morgan" project has, as of March 2025, three goals: